yard

 Those three bold numbers on a fertilizer bag, like 5-10-10, are not marketing fluff.
 They show the percentage of nitrogen (N), phosphorus (P), and potassium (K) in the product.

-Leafy crops like cool weather spinach and curly kale plants use more nitrogen because you harvest the foliage.
-Fruiting crops like backyard tomatoes, sweet peppers, and eggplant transplants need steady nitrogen early, then stronger phosphorus and potassium when they start to flower.
+Leafy crops like cool-weather spinach and curly kale plants use more nitrogen because you harvest the foliage.
+Fruiting crops like backyard tomatoes and sweet peppers need steady nitrogen early; once flowering starts, they lean harder on phosphorus and potassium.

 Root crops such as garden carrots, red beets, and quick radishes hate overly high nitrogen.
 Too much N gives you big tops and skinny roots.

 Most disappointing harvests trace back to using the wrong NPK ratio, not a lack of fertilizer altogether.
-Matching NPK to crop type is more important than picking a fancy brand.
+Matching NPK to crop type matters more than picking a fancy brand.

 • fiber_manual_recordHigh N (e.g., 10-5-5): Best for leafy greens and early growth phases